esimorre/twistranet/README.txt

 - Download and install Python >= 2.6 (with setuptools and PIL)

-- Execute (as a superuser) "easy_install numericube-twistranet" ; this will normally download and install twistranet and all dependencies.
+- Execute (as a superuser) "pip install numericube-twistranet" ; this will normally download and install twistranet and all dependencies.

 To create a new project: